samjameswilliams/samjameswilliams/docs/source/civil_eng/ice/level_6.md

 On the part of the employer and the apprentice, they both agreed to endeavour to complete the apprenticeship including the EPA and will have signed contracts (the terms of these contracts vary significantly).
 The ICE wants more members, but it won’t accept just anyone who applies.
 Before an apprentice can apply for their EPA they must first have:
 1. Completed their initial professional development and had it signed off by their mentor
-2. Had their supervising civil engineer sign of that they are ready to prepare for their EPA
+2. Had their supervising civil engineer sign off that they are ready to prepare for their EPA
-3. Had their membership development officer sign of that they’re ready to prepare for their EPA
+3. Had their membership development officer sign off that they’re ready to prepare for their EPA
 4. Got two ICE members to support (or sponsor) their application
 5. Write a report of good enough quality that it won’t get rejected by the ICE assessors before the assessment
 6. Prepared for the EPA with mock interviews, written exercise practice and study of the things an applicant will be expected to know.